Atmosphere Studio is a web-based integrated development environment (IDE) that allows users of all levels to easily build IoT products.

 How Studio Works

 Complete IoT projects are created and designed with Studio by simultaneously building embedded firmware, an interface, and cloud connectivity.
-These three aspects of the project are represented by the workspaces within Studio: Embedded View, Application View, and Cloud View.
+These three aspects of the project are represented by the workspaces within Studio: the Embedded, Application, and Cloud tabs.

-The three views work in tandem to build their respective areas of a project:
+The three tabs work in tandem to build their respective areas of a project:

-- Embedded View creates the firmware that is programmed into the project’s end device.
+- The Embedded tab creates the firmware that is programmed into the project’s end device.

-- Application View creates an interface that allows a device (computer, tablet, or smartphone) to interact with the end device.
+- The Application tab creates an interface that allows a device (computer, tablet, or smartphone) to interact with the end device.

-- Cloud View enables cloud connectivity for a device to have data sent to Atmosphere and other third-party services.
+- The Cloud tab enables cloud connectivity for a device to have data sent to Atmosphere and other third-party services.

-To get started using Atmosphere Studio, view one of the many guides available on creating your first project.
+To get started using Atmosphere Studio, check out one of the many guides available on creating your first project.

 Studio enables rapid development and ease-of-use by integrating each aspect of IoT development within a single location.

-Views are tabbed workspaces to build projects within Studio, and are displayed as visual diagrams for a project.
+Workspaces are organized in tabs based on their respective aspects to build projects within Studio, and are displayed as visual diagrams for a project.
 They consist of a working area called the “canvas” to drag and drop elements from the Element Toolbox into to build the project.

-Views are categorized by their dedicated functions, and each aspect of project development is managed within their respective view.
-Click the view’s icon to move to that view.
+The workspace tabs are categorized by their dedicated functions, and each aspect of project development is managed within their respective tab.
+Click a tab’s icon to move to that section.

 |Where the embedded firmware is created.